ihasTaco/ServerQuery-Deprecated/README.md

 * Send Messages
 * Embed Links
 * Read Message History

+# Known Bugs
+* If a FiveM server is being queried and the server is offline, the bot will crash. this is because the fivempy module doesn't handle exceptions quite like a2s & mcstatus does, so I will have to add error catching to prevent crashes

 # Coming Soon
 * Organizing and cleaning up code ***(Currently In Progress)***